pr3d4t0r/sopel_ai/README.md

 sopel
 ```

-From a channel where sopel_ai is present enter a query:
+From a channel where Sopel AI is present enter a query:

-`.q Summarize the plot of The Martian by Andy Weird.`
+`.q Summarize the plot of The Martian by Andy Weir.`

 **This plugin requires an API key issued by the service provider.**